xbmc/repo-plugins/plugin.video.svtplay/README.md

 * (General) Show subtitles
   * Force programs to start with subtitles enabled.
 Subtitles can till be toggled on/off by using XBMC's controller shortcuts.
+* (Advanced) Display icon as fanart
+  * Uses the thumbnail as the fanart as well.
+The fanart is used by XBMC skins in different ways.
+However, the most common way is to have the fanart as some kind of background.
 * (Advanced) Don't use avc1.77.30 streams
   * Forces the addon to choose the stream that supports the highest bandwidth but does not use the avc1.77.30 profile.
 * (Advanced) Set bandwidth manually